 USE CONTRACTS AND OTHER WRITTEN AGREEMENTS

 Almost everything you do online involves contract law.
 Be smart and communicate and confirm all deals, proposals and agreements in writing.
 No, a phone call, email or text is not good enough.
-Life would be a lot simpler if digital wink is all that it takes to create a binding agreement.
+Life would be a lot simpler if a digital wink is all it takes to create a binding agreement.
 It isn’t!

 Before representing another person or company’s product or service, read all contracts and agreements.
 Communicate any issues and confirm all agreements in writing.

 Influencers need to make sure they are not assuming liability by promoting other people’s products and services.
 Agreements are available to help you do just that.
 State and Federal disclosure laws should also be followed.
 I shared important posts and tips about brand, agency and influencer liability here.

 I tell all my clients to always put everything in writing.
 Take the time and make the effort to do your due diligence before clicking and agreeing to use, promote or sell a new product or service.

 Everything you do in your online business must be focused on providing an excellent product or service in a way that creates an exemplary customer experience.
 You must develop and maintain a relevant digital footprint.
 To do so you must embrace technology.
 If you fail in any of these efforts your existing and potential clients will simply click or swipe and go someplace else.

 Today’s consumer expects you to deliver your products and services in a manner that is both familiar and mobile friendly.
 Creating a digital experience that easily accommodates swiping and tapping will result in smiles and sales.
 Requiring customers to place orders by phone or via desktop only friendly website will result in lost sales and a short business life.